This post may contain affiliate links, view our disclosure.

 • Add Nuts: If you like, add up to 1 cup of your favorite type of chopped nuts to the crust.
 Walnuts or pecans are both delicious!

-• Storage: Store these bars in an airtight container for up to 3 days.
+• Storage: Store these bars in an airtight container at room temperature for up to 3 days.
 After that, move them to the fridge for up to 4 days more.

 • Freezer-Friendly: To freeze these bars, let them cool to room temperature and then slice them.
 Stack the bars layered between parchment paper in an airtight container, and freeze them for up to 3 months.